Royal barge: United Kingdom

-The Thames was a regular thoroughfare for the Sovereign until the middle of the 19th century, on state occasions or between the Royal Palaces of Windsor, Westminster, Hampton Court, Greenwich and the Tower of London.
+The Thames was a regular thoroughfare for the sovereign until the middle of the 19th century, on state occasions or between the royal palaces of Windsor, Westminster, Hampton Court, Greenwich and the Tower of London.
 The travel of the monarch by barge is managed by the King's Bargemaster and Royal Watermen, chosen from the Company of Watermen and Lightermen.
 Though there is currently no official state barge, a number of boats in recent years have stepped into the role of Royal Barge for various specific ceremonies and occasions:

 Royal Nore

-Until 2017 the Royal Nore, owned and maintained by the Port of London Authority, was used whenever a member of the Royal Family travelled on the river Thames for an official engagement.
+Until 2017 the Royal Nore, owned and maintained by the Port of London Authority, was used whenever a member of the royal family travelled on the River Thames for an official engagement.

-The Royal Standard and Regalia were displayed when Queen Elizabeth was on board.
+The Royal Standard and regalia were displayed when Queen Elizabeth was on board.
 The Queen was always accompanied by her Bargemaster, along with eight Royal Watermen in full ceremonial dress standing on the fore deck.

 Royal Nore was at the centre of the River Progress and Pageant held to celebrate the Queen's Silver Jubilee in June 1977.
-At the time the vessel was named ‘Nore’; she was subsequently renamed Royal Nore in recognition of her service, by Royal Command.
-She is permanently berthed at Ocean Terminal, Leith, in Edinburgh, Scotland, alongside the similarly retired Royal Yacht, HMY Britannia.
+At the time the vessel was named Nore; she was subsequently renamed Royal Nore in recognition of her service, by royal command.
+She is permanently berthed at Ocean Terminal, Leith, in Edinburgh, Scotland, alongside the similarly retired royal yacht, HMY Britannia.

 Royal Shallop Jubilant

-The Royal Shallop Jubilant was built for the Golden Jubilee of Elizabeth II.
+The Royal Shallop Jubilant was built for the Golden Jubilee of Elizabeth II that took place in 2002.
 The vessel itself was modelled on the Naval Victualling Commissioners’ Barge held at the National Maritime Museum.
 It was designed with accessibility in mind, to help those with disabilities and disadvantages take part in rowing.

 Gloriana

 A new royal barge named Gloriana was built in 2011–2012 to mark the Queen's Diamond Jubilee.
-Gloriana is a rowing barge, powered by 18 oarsmen; it took a leading position in the Thames Diamond Jubilee Pageant on 3 June 2012 and carried ten flags, among them those representing the four home nations: England, Scotland, Wales and Northern Ireland, as well as the flag of the City of London and the flag of Cornwall.
+Gloriana is designated as a royal rowbarge, but is also known as The Queen's Rowbarge (QRB Gloriana).
+The vessel is normally manoeuvred by 18 crew pulling sitka spruce oars, but it also has two electric motors powered by lithium batteries, which can be used separately or in conjunction with the rowing crew.
+At the Thames Diamond Jubilee Pageant on 3 June 2012, Glorianna took a leading position in the flotilla, but did not fly the Royal Standard on that day, because Queen Elizabeth II travelled aboard the MV Spirit of Chartwell, which acted as royal barge for the occasion.

 HMY Britannia, Royal Barge

-The Royal Barge was a tender for HMY Britannia traditionally used to transport the Royal family to and from The Royal Yacht.
+The Royal Barge was a tender for HMY Britannia traditionally used to transport the royal family to and from the royal yacht.
 As part of the Queen's Diamond Jubilee, the vessel was re-commissioned to take part in the Thames Pageant.
-The vessel transported the Queen to and from the larger Spirit of Chartwell, along with two Royal Watermen in full ceremonial dress.
-After the Pageant the vessel was returned to Leith to sit on display alongside the Royal Yacht Britannia.
+The vessel carried the Queen to and from the larger Spirit of Chartwell, along with two Royal Watermen in full ceremonial dress.
+After the pageant the vessel was returned to Leith to sit on display alongside the Royal Yacht Britannia.